cdtx11/Amazon_Vine_Analysis/README.md

 # Amazon Vine Analysis

 ## Overview
 The purpose of this analysis was to analyze Amazon reviews written by members of the paid Amazon Vine program.
 I chose a dataset about music, and used PySpark to perform the ETL process, connected to an AWS RDS instance, and loaded the transformed data into pgAdmin.
-Finally, I used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset I chose.
+Finally, I used PySpark in Google Colab to determine if there is any bias toward favorable reviews from Vine members in the dataset I chose.

 ---